 Explore Timna Park

 Timna Park is located at about 25 km from Eilat.
 It is a fantastic archeological site, home of the world’s earliest copper mine and of some intricate geological formations, such as the Natural Arch, the Mushroom, and Solomon’s Pillar.

-You can hike and even bike in Timna Park – the Israeli Trail actually goes through it – but keep in mind there is very little shade so it can get terribly hot.
-If this is what you want to do, make sure to carry plenty of water, food and wear a hat and sunblock.
+You can hike and even bike in Timna Park – the Israeli Trail goes through it – but keep in mind there is very little shade so it can get terribly hot.
+If this is what you want to do, carry plenty of water, food and wear a hat and sunblock.

 Hike the Red Canyon

-You wouldn’t really imagine this, but close to Eilat there are several incredible hiking trails – among the best in the country.
-Needless to say, among the things to do in Eilat there’s hiking and the Red Canyon is one of the best places to do that.
+Close to Eilat there are several incredible hiking trails – among the best in the country.
+The Red Canyon is one of the best places to hike.
 Its beautiful rock formations are of a deep red color; there are narrow trails and it overall gives the impression of an amusement park.